cristivlas/shmy/README.md

 find src ".*\\.rs" | src; if ($src) (wc -l $src)
 ```

-Without quotes the backslashes are passed verbatim to the tokenizer, which will attempt globbing.
+Without quotes, the backslashes are passed verbatim to the tokenizer, which will attempt globbing.
-If the pattern is globbed successfully, the expanded tokens are passed to the expression evaluator,
+If the pattern is globbed successfully, the expanded tokens are passed to the expression evaluator;
-otherwise the pattern is treated as a literal.
-Note the difference in outputs bellow:
+otherwise, the pattern is treated as a literal.
+Note the difference in outputs below:
 ```
 C:\Users\crist\Projects\rust\mysh> for f in src\*.rs; (echo $f) src\cmds.rs